 Maybe this is just a problem with me, but I saw a lot of myself in Daylen.
 Having attempted to come to terms with my psychological shadow, his story feels familiar.
 If I was given the power, I too would probably try to kill my enemies.
 If offered the opportunity, I wouldn’t put it past myself to accumulate a harem.
 What man hasn’t fantasized about ruling the world?
 If betrayed, who wouldn’t retaliate?

-The main thing I found frankly despicable about Daylen is his constant “grief” over his past.
+The main thing I found troubling about Daylen is his constant “grief” over his past.
 The majority of his actions seem to be undertaken with sound motives, or at least understandable provocation, and he only seems to feel bad about them because they would be offensive to a modern reading audience.
-Everfall is a very different place from Real Life Earth – I’ll get into that below – and thus has a very different historical and religious background.
+Everfall differs greatly from our reality – I’ll get into that below – and thus has a very different historical and religious background.
 It’s possible – inevitable really, but I’ll go into that too – that there is an absolute objective moral framework that the characters in SotC are referring to, but as I do not have access to it, I am falling back to the moral framework I share with the author.
-Given that common Judeo-Christian morality, there are a lot of “crimes” that Daylen commits which seem not only defensible but positively unimpeachable.
+Considering the Judeo-Christian moral framework, there are a lot of “crimes” that Daylen commits which seem not only defensible but positively unimpeachable.
 Let’s review these instances first:

-- Daylen has a hot temper and is kind of a jerk.
+- Daylen’s fiery temper often gets the best of him.
 But this is basically just means his personality is low in Agreeableness.
 Our modern culture likes to think of high agreeableness as a virtue, and insulting people as an unpardonable hate crime, but that’s more a result of widespread feminism than upright moral instinct.
 There’s nothing wrong with being disagreeable, and the martial culture of Everfall would naturally tend to over-emphasize it rather than demonize it.

 - He kills his own parents, but only after they had literally turned into irredeemable monsters called Shades.
 In our world this would be patricide, but it’s justified in Everfall.
 Neither he nor anyone else would see it as evil.
 Perhaps he would still weep about it, but with sadness and not bitterness.